Specialist Directory · United Kingdom

 Verified qualifications

-What we recommend is a medical degree, physiotherapy licence, or sports medicine credentials that can be independently verified — HCPC registration, GMC registration, hospital affiliation, or published research.
+Medical degree, physiotherapy licence, or sports medicine credentials that can be independently verified — HCPC registration, GMC registration, hospital affiliation, or published research.

 3